Overview

 Figure 8: Modal split of inland passenger traffic

-Source: ODYSSEEFreight traffic increased by 24% since 2000 to reach around 2300 Gtkm in 2018.
-The share of rail and water traffic (25% in 2018) has decreased at EU level (-4 points), despite the policies implemented to promote these modes.
+Freight traffic has increased by 31% since 2000.
+Despite a decline of 2.5% in 2020, it has returned to its pre-pandemic level since 2021, reaching around 2400 Gtkm in 2022.
+The share of rail and water traffic (22% in 2022) has decreased at EU level (-7 points since 2000), despite the policies implemented to promote these modes.

 Figure 9: Modal split of inland freight traffic